zewelor/NFE_Silverware/README.md

 STEP 1:  Open config.h with keil and make edits to set your selections in 6 categories.

-         _Hardware Selection_ - select your target: bwhoop, e011, or H8mini_blue_board based hardware
+         _Hardware Selection_ - select your target: alienwhoop zer0, bwhoop, e011, or H8mini_blue_board based hardware

          _Receiver Settings_ - set rates, expo, radio protocol, transmitter type and assign features to auxiliary channel switches

-         _Voltage Settings_ - low voltage cutoff and other voltage related settings
+         _Voltage Settings_ - low voltage cutoff and other voltage related settings - UPDATE: LVC can now be switched on via stick gesture.
+See notes for Berzerker release on the releases page.

-         _Filter Settings_ -set gyro filter and D term filter frequencies and orders
+         _Filter Settings_ -set gyro filter and D term filter frequencies and orders - UPDATE: reccomendation is to use alienwhoop switchable filtering.
+See notes for Berzerker release on releases page.

-         _Motor Output Settings_ - set pwm rate, motor curves, inverted yaw for props out, and features related to motor output
+         _Motor Output Settings_ - set pwm rate, motor curves, inverted yaw for props out, and features related to motor output - UPDATE: props in/props out is now switchable via stick gesture with alienwhoop settings.
+See notes for Berzerker release for instructions.

          _Additional Features_ - remaining special features

 STEP 2:  Open pid.c with keil and either edit pids to your preferred values or select a set of pids that I have prepared.
 I plan to keep all my tunes in pid.c and will have them labeled and noted with the associated filter settings for each type of build.
 All you have to do to use one of my tunes is uncomment the pid group you want to use and make sure the others are commented out.
-I will keep whatever pids I'm using updated here if I change them and the default set will always be for a 7mm whoop with fpv gear installed.
-Setpoint weight values are also just below pids - if you want a sharper stick feel on one of my tunes then change these values closer to 1.0
+I will keep whatever pids I'm using updated here if I change them and the default set will always be for a whoop with fpv gear installed.
+Setpoint weight values for P are also just below pids - if you want a sharper stick feel on one of my tunes then change these values closer to 1.0.
+Stick Accelerator and transition values are here too.
+There are two profiles you can populate which are switchable via auxillary channel.

 ## Current Experimental Features and DEVIATIONS FROM STOCK SILVERWARE